beego/beedoc/en-US/mvc/model/rawsql.md

 # Raw SQL to query

-* Using Raw SQL to query doesnt require ORM definition
+* Using Raw SQL to query doesn't require an ORM definition
 * Multiple databases support `?` as placeholders and auto convert.
 * The params of query support Model Struct, Slice and Array